Observation is an important aspect of the scholarly study that uses qualitative or quantitative data collecting and analysis methods.

 Main Differences Between Qualitative and Quantitative Observations

-- Qualitative observation is a subjective method of acquiring data or information and on the other hand quantitative observation is a method of gathering data or information that is objective.
+- Qualitative observation is a subjective method of acquiring data or information; on the other hand, quantitative observation is a method of gathering objective data or information.

 - Quantitative observation gives a basic statistical examination of a group, whereas qualitative observation provides more specific and in-depth data about each and every participant.

-- Qualitative observations cannot be expressed numerically, but quantitative observations can be expressed numerically.
+- Qualitative observations cannot be expressed numerically, but quantitative ones can.

 - Qualitative observations are inherently changeable, but quantitative observations are not.